slerman12/Help-me/3-Disproof.md

 None of them provided any evidence of anything, or replied for that matter.
 They made an exceptionally untrue accusation.
 It's not even funny how much I followed research advice and did what was told.

+### You should protest

+Protest my unjust firing, negotiate for the dignity of graduate employees (higher pay, basic healthcare including vision and dental, on-campus parking, resuming the pre-Trump W2 tax statement form status), and bring back to spotlight the student loan debt cancellation plan that was passed, then unconstitutionally shut down by the Republican-dominated Supreme Court.

+[Around $3 billion](https://www.google.com/search?client=safari&rls=en&q=university+of+rochester+budget&ie=UTF-8&oe=UTF-8) is U of R's yearly budget.
+They're a city-wide monopoly.
+The budgets and surpluses at other universities are also extreme.
+For example, [this](https://www.thecrimson.com/article/2022/10/14/harvard-budget-fy22/) is almost enough to cancel most of Harvard's students' debt, ever.
+Let me stress that.
+The budgetary surplus of a single year. *All* of Harvard's students' debt this year.
+Most of Harvard's students' debt, ever.
+From a one-year surplus.
+For every student.
+Enough surplus to cancel nearly all debt for every student that ever went to Harvard, ever, from a one year's *surplus*.
+Universities in the US make huge profits and, with public pressure, can use that money where the Supreme Court failed.

+This hasn't been suggested elsewhere: a worker and public led pressure campaign, like the kind led against the University of Rochester 7 years ago, but on university financial policy.
+Orchestrated with grad workers, faculty, students, and public, to reduce tuition costs and cancel student debt.

+Generally speaking these are some of the political/social figures I like: Bernie, Krystal Ball, Kyle Kulinski, ShoeOnHead (June Nicole Lapine), Russell Brand, and Sadhguru.

 ### Email: 10/31/2023

 Subject line: **Re: Supporting students**</br>